 - Osteoporosis is a disorder of the bones in which the bones become brittle, weak, and easily damaged or broken.

-- Bone mass (bone density) reaches its peak around age 25, and decreases after age 35 years and decreases more rapidly in women after menopause.
+- Bone mass (bone density) reaches its peak between the sages of 25 and 30, and decreases after the age of 40 and decreases more rapidly in women after menopause.

 - Risk factors for osteoporosis include genetics, lack of exercise, lack of calcium and vitamin D, cigarette smoking, excessive alcohol consumption, and family history of osteoporosis.

-- Patients with osteoporosis may have no symptoms until bone fractures occur.
+- People with osteoporosis may have no symptoms until bone fractures occur.